Naqued/Truth-Checker/README.md

 - **Audio Transcription**: Transcribe audio files using Deepgram's API
 - **Multiple Audio Formats**: Support for MP3, WAV, WebM, PCM and other formats
 - **API Server**: HTTP endpoints for transcribing files and WebSocket for real-time streaming
+- **Claim Detection**: AI-powered identification of factual claims in transcripts
+- **Fact Checking**: Verification of claims using a RAG architecture with LangChain and LangGraph
+- **Knowledge Repository**: Vector database for storing and retrieving factual information
 - **Local Mode**: Run transcription on local files without starting a server
 - **Modular Architecture**: Hexagonal architecture for clean separation of concerns
 - **Real-time Streaming**: WebSocket integration for live audio transcription